pkp/docker-ojs/README.md

 if you take a look to PKP's repositories, you will notice the tag naming syntax changed at version 3.1.2-0.
 We moved from "ojs-3_1_2-0" to "3_1_2-0".

-So, to avoid keeping in mind at what momment we changed the syntax, in this project we only use the modern syntax, so you cant/must refer every version with the same notation.
+So, to avoid keeping in mind at what moment we changed the syntax, in this project we only use the modern syntax, so you cant/must refer every version with the same notation.